 A virtual private network may support many different protocols and have multiple protective layers to avoid IP and DNS leaks, but if it has only a few servers, it will simply not function.
 This is one of the reasons why many VPN providers try to have as many servers as possible, while also using their count as a selling point to attract new customers.
 And while it’s hard to deny the importance of server quantity, it’s the quality and the spread of the network that matters most.
 That’s why we’re taking a more in-depth look at NordVPN servers to see if their self-proclaimed “Best VPN server list for your location” is faking it or making it.

 How many NordVPN servers are there in 2020?

 While the quality of the servers is more important than the quantity, there is a point at which server count becomes important.
-And NordVPN, with over 5,700 servers, happens to be the absolute leader in this area.
-The nearest pursuer is CyberGhost VPN with 4,900+ servers, while ExpressVPN, Private Internet Access, and TorGuard lag behind by almost a lap with more than 3,000.
+And NordVPN, with over 5,200 servers, happens to be one of the best in this area.
+It’s only surpassed by CyberGhost VPN with 6,000+ servers, while ExpressVPN, Private Internet Access, and TorGuard lag behind by almost a lap with more than 3,000.
 Seeing NordVPN constantly improving these numbers leads us to believe that they’re still going to push for #1 position as they have in the past.